-Slack signs its requests using a secret that's unique to your app.
+Slack signs its requests using a secret unique to your app.

-With the help of signing secrets, your app can more confidently verify whether requests from us are authentic.
-The signing process is the cooler, fresher sibling of verification tokens.
+With the help of signed secrets, your app can more confidently verify whether requests from Slack are authentic.
+The signing process is the cooler, younger sibling of verification tokens.

 Slack creates a unique string for your app and shares it with you.
 Verify requests from Slack with confidence by verifying signatures using your signing secret.

-On each HTTP request that Slack sends, we add an
+On each HTTP request that Slack sends, Slack adds an

 X-Slack-Signature HTTP header.
-The signature is created by combining the signing secret with the body of the request we're sending using a standard HMAC-SHA256 keyed hash.
+The signature is created by combining the signing secret with the body of the request sent using a standard HMAC-SHA256 keyed hash.